RandyGaul/CF_Lua/README.md

-# Lua bindings notes for CF and Box2D
+# Lua Bindings for CF and Box2D

 Arrays - When calling a C function and passing arrays over to C do *not* send in the length of the array.
 The array length gets automatically handled by the binding system.